tremor-rs/tremor-rfcs/text/0000-string-interpolation.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

 This RFC does exclude considerations for a templateing language.
-This is however a possible extension for the future worth keeping in mind but would require a separate file format to keep the complexity at bay.
+This is however a possible extension for the future worth keeping in mind, but might require a separate file format or different syntax to keep the complexity at bay.